twarre30/store-inventory-manager/README.md

 ### Note to Kyle

-This is super broken!
-Need to figure out where to go from here.
+This is now working but is not correct.
+Still working on it.

 # Deployed Site